Concordia University Wisconsin: Growth

 Under the direction of President Wilbert Rosin, the college requested four-year institution status from the LCMS for its programs, and in 1978 the request was approved.
 R. John Buuck became president in 1979.
 In 1982, the former campus of the School Sisters of Notre Dame in Mequon, Wisconsin, was purchased and now has become the permanent home of CUW.
 In 1996, the original Milwaukee campus was turned over to the Native American Educational System of Wisconsin, which teaches tribal youth about their culture and language as the Indian Community School of Milwaukee.

 As construction on the modern campus continued throughout the 1980s, the college petitioned its board of regents for full university status on August 27, 1989, and the request was approved for the fall 1990 term, making it the first among the ten Concordia University System campuses to achieve that standing.
 During his 17-year tenure, Buuck led the university to unprecedented growth.
 With the introduction of programs such as business, nursing, adult education, physical therapy, occupational therapy, etc., the university grew rapidly to become the largest Lutheran college and university in North America in 1996.

 CUW doubled in total enrollment from 3,719 in 1995–96 to 7,485 students in 2010–11.
 Adult education programs were also expanded, thereby topping the list of the largest such programs in higher education for the Lutheran Church.
 CUW's enrollment makes it the largest Lutheran university in the United States.

 Since 2000, CUW has added several new buildings.
 In the summer of 2011, construction of a School of Pharmacy building was completed.
 The School of Pharmacy program was launched in the fall of 2010 and is a four-year professional pharmacy program designed to prepare students for a variety of careers within the pharmacy profession.
 By adding a School of Pharmacy, CUW has become one of three schools in the state of Wisconsin to offer a Pharm.D. degree.
 The building includes many amenities: clinical practice labs to develop patient care skills, state-of-the-art educational technologies, faculty research space, lecture halls, and faculty offices.

 On July 1, 2013, Concordia University Ann Arbor (CUAA) merged with Concordia University Wisconsin.
 This merger was due to a lack of financial strength and cash flow at the Ann Arbor Campus.
 CUW became the administration for both campuses, with Ann Arbor considered a satellite campus to the Mequon campus.

-By 2018, CUAA had nearly doubled in enrollment, successfully started a School of Nursing, built a new football stadium, and completed extensive renovations to 75% of the classroom buildings.
+Since the two campuses merged, enrollment at the Ann Arbor campus has nearly doubled: in 2012, it enrolled 667 students and in 2022 it enrolled 1,203 students.
+However, enrollment on the Wisconsin campus has significantly decreased over the same time period: in 2012, it enrolled 7,751 students and in 2022 it enrolled 4,988 students.
+In early 2024, university president Erik Ankerberg notified employees that the institution would need to cut some staff and sell property and equipment for the university to remain financially viable.
+The university has had budget shortfalls from 2017 to 2021.